lubuntu-team/manual/source/2/2.3/2.3.2/screengrab.rst

 To restore your options to default press the :guilabel:`Restore Defaults` button.
 To cancel making changes press the :guilabel:`Cancel` button.
 To save your changes press the :guilabel:`Save button`.

+To change your settings on multiple windows and automattically saving use the :guilabel:`Advanced` tab.
+To automatically insert a time and date in the file name check the :guilabel:`Isert current date and time in file name` checkbox.
+To change how this date appears enter the date in the :guilabel:`Template` field.